jennschilling/jennschilling/README.md

 I'm Jenn (she/her/hers).

-- :bar_chart: I do and teach data visualization and analysis.
-- :heart: I love teaching, learning, R, data viz, reading, sewing, knitting, and tea.
+I love teaching, learning, R, data viz, reading, sewing, knitting, and tea.

 You can find out more about me on my [website](https://jennschilling.me).